kercre123/victor/README.md

 ### Webots

 Webots is used for our robotics simulation environment.
 It is also used to run the engine on desktop/Mac when we connect to a physical robot.

 We are currently using [version 8.2.1](https://www.cyberbotics.com/archive/mac/webots-8.2.1.dmg).
+You will need to get a license from IT.

-The Webots worlds can be found in cozmo-game/lib/anki/cozmo-engine/simulator/worlds
+The Webots worlds can be found in /lib/anki/cozmo-engine/simulator/worlds

 Useful worlds: